-Help preserve the extraordinary living history and the heritage of the Queen Victoria Women’s Centre building, a place where all women feel welcomed, valued and celebrated.
+Help preserve the extraordinary living history and the heritage of the Queen Victoria Women’s Centre building, so we can support women and gender diverse people to thrive.

-You can support the QVWC Conservation Appeal and help us to raise 4 million dollars across 4 years by supporting one or more of our Conservation Projects.
+You can support the QVWC Conservation and Community Appeal and help us to raise 4 million dollars across 4 years by supporting one or more of our Conservation Projects.

 Project 1: Historical Interpretation & Landscape Renewal

-• Reimagine the front and western sides of the building to tell the inspiring story of the QVWC.
+• Reimagining the front and western sides of the building to tell the inspiring story of the QVWC.

-• We invite support to start a design competition for women and gender-diverse architects to help redesign the publicly facing sides of the building.
+• We will work with women and gender-diverse architects to help redesign the publicly facing sides of the building.

-• Make the area around the building more accessible and engaging for people to visit, rest, relax and converse.
+• The area around the building will be more accessible and engaging for people to visit, rest, relax and converse.

-• Includes storytelling from First Nations' perspectives and existing features such as The Shilling Wall.
+• It will include storytelling from First Nations' perspectives and existing features such as The Shilling Wall.

 Project 2: Public Art Honouring Dr. Constance Stone and Victoria’s first medical women